What are my pension pot options at retirement?

 How to buy an annuity

-You can exchange some or all of your pension pot for an annuity.
+You can exchange some or all of your pension for an annuity.

-An annuity is a type of insurance product, which will pay you a guaranteed income for the rest of your life – or for a set period of time.
+An annuity is a type of insurance policy, which will pay you a guaranteed income for the rest of your life.

-You can arrange for your annuity to pay an increasing amount each year, to combat inflation although this will cost you more initially.
+You can, however, arrange for your annuity to pay an increasing amount each year, to combat inflation, although this will pay less initially.

-You can also buy a joint annuity that covers your spouse as well, which will continue to pay out a reduced amount after your death, for as long as they live – but this will cost you more.
+You can also buy a joint annuity that covers your spouse as well, which will continue to pay out a reduced amount after your death, for as long as they live – but, again, this will cost you more.

 If you have a health condition, you may qualify for a more valuable enhanced annuity.